etcd-io/etcd/Documentation/platforms/freebsd.md

 r@fbsd­10:/ #
 ```

 5. You’re ready to use etcd and etcdctl!
-For more information about using pkgng, plese
+For more information about using pkgng, please
 see: http://www.freebsd.org/doc/handbook/pkgng­intro.html

 ### Using ports system